 Methods: Subjects with missing values in either SGA or smoking behavior were removed from analysis.
 The probabilities for SGA were compared across groups with and without maternal smoking behavior.
 We used a Poisson regression model to test the ratio of the probabilities.
 The p-value and 95% confidence interval were calculated for the regression slope based on Wald statistic using maximum likelihood estimation.

 Results: We have data on 751 subjects, among whom 231 (30.76%) subjects were smokers and 520 (69.24%) were nonsmokers.
-We estimate from a Poisson regression that the rate for SGA is 71.69% higher in the smokers than in the nonsmokers.
+We estimate from a Poisson regression that the rate for SGA is 71.69% higher in the smokers than that in the nonsmokers.
 A 95% confidence interval suggests that our data would not be unusual if the rate for SGA in the smokers is anywhere from 20.19% to 145.27% higher than that in the nonsmokers.
 The two-sided p-value is 0.00302, so this observation is statistically significant at a 0.05 level of significance.
 Therefore we reject the null hypothesis that the rate of SGA is not associated with maternal smoking status.

 Answers: